How to: Update and Conditionally Update Key/Value Pairs

 Configure the Button Component

-1. Drag and drop a Button component onto your canvas, placing it below the Data Workflow.
+1. Drag and drop a Button component onto your canvas, placing it below the Data Workflow component.

-2. Enter btnRunDWF in the Property ID field.
+2. In the Property ID field, enter btnRunDWF.

 7. Save your module.

-Now you're ready to test out your Data Workflow.
 Preview your module in Express View and open the DevTools Console.
-Click the Run Create Field button and see what displays in the Console.
-It looks something like this:
+Click the Run Create Field button and view the results in the Console: